-On February 13 and 14, 2020 a workshop will be held at Curtin University’s Bentley campus in Perth for the Australian Palaeomagnetism and rock-magnetism community.
-The purpose of gathering both seasoned and new lab users (students included) are multiple, including exchanging ideas, facilitating/initiating collaborations, visiting facilities (and possibly laboratory training if required), and networking.
+On February 13 and 14, 2020 a workshop will be held at Curtin University’s Bentley campus in Perth for the Australian palaeomagnetism and rock-magnetism community.
+The purpose of gathering both seasoned and new community members and lab users (students included) are multiple, including exchanging ideas, facilitating/initiating collaborations, visiting facilities (and possibly laboratory training if required), and networking.

-The workshop will consist of one and half days of presentations covering the wide range of research that we do using our instruments, and an hour or two visiting our recently established Palaeomagnetic and Rock-magnetic Laboratory at Curtin University.
+The workshop will consist of one and half days of presentations covering the wide range of research that we do, and an hour or two visiting our recently established Palaeomagnetic and Rock-magnetic Laboratory at Curtin University.
 If there are enough new users/students who would like to learn about the palaeomagnetic and/or rock-magnetic instruments, and their wide applications, we could organise some additional training following the workshop.